oci-hpc/oci-openfoam-workshop/README.md

 	&nbsp;
 	<sub>~5 minutes</sub>\
 	\
 	3.1.
 Establish a port mapping from port 5901 on your local machine to port 5901 on the remote host.
-You can find the public IP address of your remote host from the Outputs section on the left side of the screen once the Resource Manager job has completed.
+You can find the public IP address of your remote host from the Outputs section on the left side of the screen after the Resource Manager job has completed.
 	<pre>
 	# if private ssh key is in default location, ~/.ssh/id_rsa
 	ssh -L 5901:localhost:5901 opc@<b>REMOTE_HOST_IP_ADDRESS</b>